CajunJimi/JimiLand/Troubleshooting_Logs/TROUBLESHOOTING_LOG.md

 ### Outcome
 The portfolio page should now be accessible at both `https://jimi.land/portfolio.html` and `https://jimi.land/portfolio/` with the updated content showing YourAIVoiceJournal project.

+## [2025-03-03 20:40] Portfolio Page Not Accessible - Follow-up

+### Issue Description
+Previous attempts to fix the portfolio page accessibility issue were unsuccessful.
+The page at `https://jimi.land/portfolio/` was still not showing the updated content with YourAIVoiceJournal project, even after implementing direct HTML file approach.

+### Resolution Steps
+1. Created a dedicated `portfolio-index.html` file with the complete portfolio content
+2. Modified GitHub Actions workflow to:
+   - Create a `portfolio` directory in the output
+   - Copy the `portfolio-index.html` file to `output/portfolio/index.html`
+3. This approach aligns with GitHub Pages' URL routing behavior, which looks for `index.html` files in directories

+### Outcome
+The portfolio page should now be accessible at `https://jimi.land/portfolio/` with the updated content showing YourAIVoiceJournal project.
+This approach creates the exact file structure that GitHub Pages expects for directory-based URLs.